 - Strawberry Sauce Ingredients:

-- 4 Cups Frozen Strawberries (if using fresh strawberries, add 1/4 cup water to sauce)
+- 4 Cups Frozen Strawberries (if using fresh strawberries, add 1/4 cup water to the sauce)

 - 1/3 Cup Maple Syrup